kmatusz/lic/thesis.md

 Choosing an optimal location for any business is a difficult decision every entrepreneur faces.
 As studies show, the location has potentially tremendous effect on revenue.
 This is particularly important in restaurant industry, where potential customers can be easily tempted by attractive-looking interior or simply proximity to workplace or home.

 In this paper I study the factors driving restaurants locations, specifically in Warsaw market.
 I study the influence of two factors in depth.
 First, I check whether **restaurants location is dependent on other businesses locations** in particular area.
 Second, **if it is dependent on number of inhabitants in the area**.
-I also assess the importance of communication infrastructure surrounding the restaurants, specifically number of bus stops and roads density.
+I also assess the importance of communication infrastruocture surrounding the restaurants, specifically number of bus stops and roads density.

 There are just a few papers addressing restaurants location specifics in particular.
 Most of the existing works are also as old as 40 years, and thus are possibly outdated due to transformations in the industry.
 The specifics of restaurant industry is different in each city, thus extrapolating the results from other cities on Warsaw should be done carefully.